docker/labs/swarm-mode/beginner-tutorial/README.md

 Docker Engine 1.12 includes swarm mode for natively managing a cluster of Docker Engines called a swarm.
 You can use the Docker CLI to create a swarm, deploy application services to a swarm, and manage swarm behavior.
 This tutorial uses [Docker Machine](https://docs.docker.com/machine/) to create multiple nodes on your desktop.
 If you prefer you can create those nodes in your own cloud or on multiple machines.

 ## Preparation
-You need to have Docker and Docker Machine installed on your machine.
-[Download Docker](https://docker.com/getdocker) and install it.
+You need to have Docker and Docker Machine installed on your system.
+[Download Docker](https://docker.com/getdocker) for your platform and install it.

+>**Tips:**
+>
+* If you are using Docker for Mac or Docker for Windows, you already have Docker Machine, as it is installed with those applications.
+See [Download Docker for Mac](https://docs.docker.com/docker-for-mac/#/download-docker-for-mac) and [Download Docker for Windows](https://docs.docker.com/docker-for-windows/#/download-docker-for-windows) for install options and details on what gets installed.
+>
+* If you are using Docker directly on a Linux system, you will need to [install Docker Machine](https://docs.docker.com/machine/install-machine/) (after installing [Docker Engine](https://docs.docker.com/engine/installation/linux/)).

 ## Creating the nodes and Swarm
 [Docker Machine](https://docs.docker.com/machine/overview/) can be used to:
 * Install and run Docker on Mac or Windows
 * Provision and manage multiple remote Docker hosts
 * Provision Swarm clusters

 But it can also be used to create multiple nodes on your local machine.
 There's a [bash script](https://github.com/ManoMarks/labs/blob/master/swarm-mode/beginner-tutorial/swarm-node-vbox-setup.sh) in this repository that does just that and creates a swarm.
 Let's walk through the different steps of this script.

 This first step creates three machines, and names the machines manager1, manager2, and manager3
 ```
 #!/bin/bash

 # Swarm mode using Docker Machine

 #This configures the number of workers and managers in the swarm
 managers=3
 workers=3